ralphcajipe/number-theory-calculators/README.md

 # number-theory-calculators

-These are mathematical operations from Number Theory turned into Python code to serve as helper functions for automatic computation.
+These are some mathematical operations from Number Theory turned into Python code to serve as helper functions for automatic computation.